 Materials – HexClad vs. All-Clad

 All HexClad pans appear to have a 3-ply stainless steel body consisting of two layers of stainless steel and an inner aluminum core.
-The surface coating is PTFE, topped with a stainless steel lattice.
+The surface coating used to be PTFE, topped with a stainless steel lattice, but it is now a proprietary TERRABOND ceramic non-stick coating.

 Several All-Clad PTFE pans comprise an aluminum body and a 3-ply stainless steel base for induction compatibility and heat distribution and retention.
 Some of the All-Clad PTFE pans have a 3-ply or even 5-ply stainless steel body.
 This makes them much more robust than most coated aluminum pans and similar to HexClad’s construction (minus the lattice).